Nero (Devil May Cry): Creation and concept

 Nero's Devil May Cry 4 appearance was ambiguous, resembling Sparda's twin sons.

 Nero was created by the Capcom staff as a new protagonist who would develop across the Devil May Cry series because Dante had become stronger with each game.
 Originally a weak character, he develops new powers (primarily through his Devil Bringer ability) until he reaches Dante's level.
 Nero was also introduced to attract new gamers to the franchise.
 The Devil Bringer was originally intended to be part of Dante's mechanics, but the staff found that the games would be more interesting if a character who cannot transform into a demon develops a demonic arm.
 During their development, Capcom wanted to keep Nero's characteristics (except for Kyrie being his love interest) secret.
 Bingo Morihashi was inspired to write Nero's story by manga artist Ramo Nakajima in the Amagasaki City series: "I love you, so I protect the city you love".
 Love is the focus of the Devil May Cry series, and Devil May Cry 4 focuses on Nero's love for Kyrie.
 The staff were satisfied with Morihashi's simple story, similar to Hollywood films about a damsel in distress.

 Fearing negative feedback similar to what followed the replacement of protagonist Solid Snake by newcomer Raiden in Konami's stealth game Metal Gear Solid 2: Sons of Liberty, producer Hiroyuki Kobayashi said that Capcom intended to make Nero fun to play compared with Dante and the team aimed to make him stronger.
 Kobayashi described Nero as "characteristically wild, quite immature, young, and very passionate ... kind of a rebel."
 Yuichiro Hiraki was one of the ones who came up with ideas for Nero's character based on notes from Kobayashi as the staff wanted the new game to feel more innovative.
-Hiraki wanted Nero to be a violent character as reflected on the way he handles swordmanship.
+Hiraki wanted Nero to be a violent character as reflected on the way he handles swordsmanship.
 Hiraki consulted with director Hideaki Itsuno on other traits suitable for the new protagonist.
 Like in the first Devil May Cry, Hiraki worked with the two motion actors.